-- Three consumer representatives - A Ford or Lincoln Mercury dealership representative
+- Three consumer representatives - An authorized dealer representative

 Consumer candidates for Board membership are recruited and trained by an independent consulting firm.
-The dealership Board member is chosen from Ford and Lincoln Mercury dealership management, recognized for their business leadership qualities.
+The dealership Board member is chosen from authorized dealer management, recognized for their business leadership qualities.

 What the Board needs